-Second, the decision departs from this Court's teaching on whether the plain language of a statute should yield to a lower court's view of the statute's purpose.
-Amici recognize the importance of applying laws as they are written by Congress, not based on subjective judicial assertions of legislative purpose that do not take account of the often competing objectives Congress weighs in drafting particular provisions.
+First, the decision (like the other Circuit Extender Decisions) departs from this Court's teaching on whether the plain language of a statute should yield to a lower court's view of the statute's purpose.
+SIFMA recognizes the importance of applying laws as they are written by Congress, not based on subjective judicial assertions of legislative purpose that do not take account of the often competing objectives Congress weighs in drafting particular provisions.
 That is essential to ensure predictability.
 Predictability is crucial for business planning and the effective and efficient functioning of the markets because it allows participants to understand how to comply with the law and how it will be enforced.
-This Court should take this valuable opportunity to restore the focus to the Statute's text and correct interpretations that stray from its plain language and structure.
+This Court should take this valuable opportunity to restore the focus to the plain language of the Statute and Section 13.
 A failure to do so would risk encouraging courts around the country to depart from text and divine intent and policy.